Aedicula: Post-Renaissance classicism

 Aedicular door surrounds that are architecturally treated, with pilasters or columns flanking the doorway and an entablature even with a pediment over it came into use with the 16th century.
 In the neo-Palladian revival in Britain, architectonic aedicular or tabernacle frames, carved and gilded, are favourite schemes for English Palladian mirror frames of the late 1720s through the 1740s, by such designers as William Kent.

-Aediculae feature prominently in the arrangement of the Saint Peter's tomb with statues by Bernini; a small aedicule directly underneath it, dated ca. 160 AD, was discovered in 1940.
+Aediculae feature prominently in the arrangement of the Saint Peter's tomb with statues by Bernini; a small aedicula directly underneath it, dated ca. 160 AD, was discovered in 1940.

 Other aediculae

 Similar small shrines, called naiskoi, are found in Greek religion, but their use was strictly religious.

 Aediculae exist today in Roman cemeteries as a part of funeral architecture.

-Presently the most famous aedicule is situated inside the Church of the Holy Sepulchre in city of Jerusalem.
+Presently the most famous aediculae is situated inside the Church of the Holy Sepulchre in city of Jerusalem.

 Contemporary American architect Charles Moore (1925–1993) used the concept of aediculae in his work to create spaces within spaces and to evoke the spiritual significance of the home.

+Lutyens provided aediculae in the fence around the Viceroy's House, New Delhi to provide shade for mounted cavalry guards.